D-Strauss/Script_sync/README.md

 # ScriptSync — Real-Time Speech-to-Script Alignment

-Real-time captioning for live performance is an unsolved accessibility problem.
+Automatic real-time captioning for live performance is an unsolved accessibility problem.
 Pre-timed subtitles fail the moment an actor pauses, ad-libs, or skips a line.
-ScriptSync solves this by listening to what's actually being said and matching it against the script as it happens — delivering accurate, perfectly timed captions that follow the performance, not a clock.
+ScriptSync solves this by listening to what's actually being said and matching it against the script as it happens — delivering accurate, perfectly timed captions that follow the performance.

 The system streams audio through cloud ASR, deduplicates and buffers the results, then scores candidates against a preloaded script using a fusion of Swedish phonetic encoding, string similarity, and morphological analysis.
 An adaptive recovery pipeline handles lost position, skipped lines, and noisy audio without manual intervention.